Alternative Dispute Resolution for the 10th JD Suffolk County

 If you are a litigant in an action, you are encouraged to hire an attorney to represent your interest.
 However, the court is not empowered to assign representation in these categories of civil cases.

-Once all litigants agree that another party may help to settle a matter and should join to the settlement conference, the litigants should make a request to the JHO or judge presiding over the mediation.
+Once all litigants agree that another party may help to settle a matter and should join the settlement conference, the litigants should make a request to the Neutral assigned to the Neutral Evaluation.

 Which cases are eligible?

-How are litigants informed that their case is being assessed for or assigned to ADR?
+How are litigants informed that their cases if being assessed for or assigned to ADR?

-All personal injury and commercial cases are screened with counsel at the first appearance or shortly there after.
+The Civil cases are screened after the filing of a request for PC.
 Clients are informed of their participation in the program by their counsel.

 Can a litigant request ADR and how?

-Yes, ADR is available for most civil cases.
+Yes, ADR is available for Civil cases.
 If a case is not automatically placed in ADR, an attorney can make a written or oral request to be considered for ADR at any time in their proceedings.
-It is important to remember; every case is offered an opportunity for early settlement either as part of the ADR program or once the action has arrived before the judge.
+It is important to remember that every case selected for ADR is offered an opportunity for early settlement either as part of the ADR program or before the IAS judge.

-No, but even non-presumptive cases are referred for settlement conferences at an early stage in the litigation process.
+Not all cases qualify for the ADR Program; however, other cases are referred for settlement conference at an early stage in the litigation process.

-Judges and JHOs meet with the parties to work toward case settlement.
+Judges, retired judges, Judicial Hearing Officers (JHO), court attorneys and court-selected retired litigators meet with the parties to work towards case settlement.

 Who can attend?

 Counsel for both sides must attend.
-Plaintiffs in personal injury actions are expected to attend.
-Defendant’s insurance claims representatives, where applicable, must either attend in person or appear by phone or video.
+Plaintiffs in personal injury actions are expected to be available by phone.
+Defendant’s insurance claim representatives, where applicable, also must be available by phone.

 Can people without representation always ask to stop the ADR session so they have time to talk to a lawyer or have a lawyer assigned?

-Participants in personal injury and commercial cases are generally represented by counsel.
-If a party needs to take a break or request an adjournment to confer with counsel, or counsel needs to request a break to confer with a client, an adjournment or break would be granted.
+Participants in Civil matters are generally represented by counsel.
+If a party needs to take a break or request an adjournment to confer with counsel, or counsel needs to request a break to confer with a client, an adjournment or break will be granted.

 What notice will litigants receive?